dilshankarunarathne/spring-boot-notes/README.md

 IoC provides mechanism of dependency injection.
 But there is more to that.
 With Spring's use of IoC, all operations of the life-cycle of those dependencies are controlled - not just the injection.

 The Application Context wraps the Bean Factory (which is the IoC Container itself), which serves the Beans at the runtime of the application.
-We as users and developers,
+We as users and developers, never really interact with the IoC Container itself, instead we interact with its wrapper - the Application Context.